Sal Mineo: Personal life

 In a 1972 interview with Boze Hadleigh, Mineo confirmed his bisexuality.

 Mineo met English-born actress Jill Haworth on the set of the film Exodus in 1960, in which they portrayed young lovers.
-Mineo and Haworth were together on-and-off for many years.
+Mineo and Haworth were in an on-and-off relationship for many years.
 They were engaged to be married at one point.
-According to Mineo biographer Michael Gregg Michaud, Haworth cancelled the engagement after she caught Mineo engaging in sexual relations with another man.
+According to Mineo biographer Michael Gregg Michaud, Haworth cancelled the engagement after she caught Mineo engaging in sexual relations with a man.
 The two remained very close friends until Mineo's death.

-Mineo expressed disapproval of Haworth's brief relationship with the much older television producer Aaron Spelling (22 years older than her).
+Mineo expressed disapproval of Haworth's brief relationship with television producer Aaron Spelling, because he was 22 years older than she.
 One night, when Mineo found Haworth and Spelling at a private Beverly Hills nightclub, he punched Spelling in the face, yelling, "Do you know how old she is?
 What are you doing with her at your age?"

-At the time of his death, he was in a six-year relationship with male actor Courtney Burr III.
+At the time of his death, he was in a six-year relationship with actor and retired acting coach Courtney Burr III.